Not one advocate of that approach, however, presented at this year’s FutureNet “Beer and Pizza Shootout,” which tackled just that topic head on.

 Panelists ranged from academics to service provider representatives to “Big Iron” providers like Cisco.
 They all agreed that doing the IPv4 Do-si-Do was a losing proposition.
 As the acting CEO and President of American Registry for Internet Numbers (ARIN) John Curran explained, shuffling numbers around would mostly just complicate routing and addressing administration for service providers while doing little to actually forestall an eventual turnover.

-Sure, he admitted, some corporations would be convinced to hand over swaths of unused IP addressing, at a price, but the headache of constantly bidding and transferring addresses, combined with the extra routing horsepower needed to sort the once logically arrayed addresses, simply did not make sense, even as
+Sure, he admitted, some corporations would be convinced to hand over swaths of unused IP addressing, at a price, but the headache of constantly bidding and transferring addresses, combined with the extra routing horsepower needed to sort the once logically arrayed addresses, simply did not make sense, even as a stop gap measure.

 Perhaps panelist Scott Brim, a Cisco technologist, put the thoughts of an IPv6 stalled future the best: “It sounds like what happened with the gasoline in Mad Max.”
 Sure, it’s doable, but do service providers really want to deal with IP address bandits hoarding and then reselling to the highest bidder, or else?